The elea Talent Program in South Africa in 2026/2027

 During the eTP

-What are the types of tasks / responsibilities I will have?
+What are the types of tasks/responsibilities I will have?

 The main role of Associates is to identify and propose impact ventures to elea’s Investment Committee.
-On a day-to-day basis this includes online research, scouting tours, networking with incubators and co-investors, and evaluating recommendations from partners in elea’s ecosystem.
+On a day-to-day basis, this includes online research, networking with incubators and co-investors, and evaluating recommendations from partners in elea’s ecosystem.
 Members of the eTP then join due diligences and work on in-depth evaluations of the ventures.
 They participate in valuation and contract negotiations, and when an investment is closed, they support more senior elea team members in advising the founders on the venture’s growth journey.

 Associates also work on a variety of additional tasks during their two-year program.
 The additional tasks assigned depend on elea’s needs and the skill sets of the specific person.
 Example tasks include engaging with elea’s philanthropic investors, contributing to the annual impact measurement process, organizing events and conferences, and writing social media posts.